awsdocs/aws-cloud9-user-guide/doc_source/installer.md

 This section describes common issues, possible causes, and recommended solutions for troubleshooting AWS Cloud9 Installer errors\.

-If your issue is not listed, or if you need additional help, see the [AWS Cloud9 Discussion Forum](https://forums.aws.amazon.com/forum.jspa?forumID=268)\. \(When you enter this forum, AWS might require you to sign in\.\) You can also [contact us](https://aws.amazon.com/contact-us/) directly\.
+If your issue isn't listed, or if you need additional help, see the [AWS Cloud9 Discussion Forum](https://forums.aws.amazon.com/forum.jspa?forumID=268)\. \(When you enter this forum, AWS might require you to sign in\.\) You can also [contact us](https://aws.amazon.com/contact-us/) directly\.
 +  [\-bash: wget: command not found](#installer-wget-not-found)
 +  [Error: please install make to proceed](#installer-install-make)
 +  [Error: please install gcc to proceed](#installer-install-gcc)